When Life Gives You Lemons Try These Useful Tips

 Lemon Peels for The Fireplace

 You no longer have to use newspapers (or burn bills) to use as kindling in the fireplace.
-The best thing to use - lemon peels.
-Yes, that's right.
-Or, if you prefer, orange peels will do the same thing.
+The best thing to use is the peelings from lemons.
+Yes, that's right, and if you prefer, you can also use orange peels.

-And...(you'll love this), they produce less creosote than paper which will help to keep your chimney clean.
-I told you you'd love this.
+And they produce less creosote than paper which will help to keep your chimney clean.

 A woman was applying for a job in a Florida lemon grove.